 At registration, you'll also have the opportunity to order a 2020 Ride the Hurricane jersey, manufactured by Primal -- if you didn't reserve one when you registered online.

 We'll have more information that we will email registrants as we get closer to August 2th.

 2020 Date/Time Information Sunday - August 2, 2020 - 6am- 12noon

 Contact Information: firstname.lastname@example.org

-If you would like to make a weekend of Olympic Peninsula cycling click here to learn about Tour de Lavender happening August 6th 2016.
+If you would like to make a weekend of Olympic Peninsula cycling, click HERE to learn about the Tour de Lavender, happening Saturday, August 3rd, 2019.

 With vistas of the snow-capped Olympic Mountains, the blue expanse of the Salish Sea, and multi-hued fields of wondrous lavender to roam, the “Tour de Lavender” is more than just a ride, it’s an experience!
 For the past five years, the Tour (TdL) has given cyclists from beginner to expert the chance to celebrate the stunning beauty of the Olympic Peninsula and enjoy the renowned lavender farms of the Sequim-Dungeness Valley–“America’s Provence.”